-“The pool of diverse candidates seeking a career in public accounting is small,” explains Mary Kate Garner, Plante Moran recruiting consultant.
+“The pool of diverse candidates seeking a career in public accounting is limited,” explains Regan Hall, Plante Moran's Inclusion and Diversity Leader.
 “This has created a war for talent.”

-So what does one of the largest accounting, tax, and consulting firms in the nation do when — in some cases — high school students are being primed for a career in accounting?
-We roll up our sleeves and develop a six-week internship program for multicultural freshmen and sophomores.
-We named it “Track.”
+So what does one of the largest accounting, tax, consulting, and wealth management firms in the nation do when — in some cases — high school students are being primed for a career in accounting?
+We roll up our sleeves and develop a six-week internship program for multicultural freshmen and sophomores called “Track.”

-“Track introduces students to business and public accounting early in their college career — when they’re just starting to figure out what they want to do,” says Recruiting Manager Eshe Dotson.
-“It provides a snapshot of life at a public accounting firm by encouraging these diverse students to shadow partners and rotate through various industries.
+“Track introduces students to a professional services firm early in their college careers — when they’re just starting to figure out what they want to do,” says Director of Talent Selection, Development, & Inclusion Eshe Dotson.
+“It provides a snapshot of life at a professional services firm by encouraging these diverse students to shadow partners and rotate through various industries.
 The goal?
 Grow our pool of diverse candidates and expose them to the benefits of a career at Plante Moran much earlier than we have in the past.”

 After years of laying the groundwork, Track is proving highly successful.
-Track began in 2010 in Plante Moran’s Southfield office as a pilot internship program for two college sophomores.
-Since then, we’ve had 38 participants and, this year, we’ll have 14 Track interns across Southeast Michigan, Grand Rapids, Chicago, and Columbus.
+It began in 2010 in our Southfield office as a pilot internship program for two college sophomores.
+Since then, we’ve had 85 participants across Southeast Michigan, Grand Rapids, Chicago, and Columbus.

 “Whenever you ask someone what they enjoy most about Plante Moran, they almost always say it's the people.
 It is the people...”

-“From a diversity standpoint, we think our office should look a lot more like our community and the clients we serve,” said Rich Antonini, West Michigan managing partner.
-“This continues to be a challenge for us because it’s difficult to find diverse talent — but we need to take the initiative to overcome this obstacle, and Track is helping us do just that.
-The program allows us to connect with and engage students at a very early stage.”
+“From a diversity standpoint, we think our offices should look a lot more like our communities and the clients we serve,” said Rich Antonini, chair of Plante Moran’s Inclusion and Diversity Council.
+“As we continue to source the best vehicles to identify diverse talent, Track allows us to connect with and engage students at a very early stage.”